hannahpatellis/scara/README.md

-# scara
+# ScARA O.G.
+(Archived, not in development)
 A central hub for home automation

-Sapphic Citadel Automated Residency Application (ScARA) Project
+**Sapphic Citadel Automated Residency Application (ScARA) Project**

-Preface: Hi all!
-My name is Hannah Patellis and bottom line, I'm a huge nerd.
-Home automation has always been an interest of mine and I really enjoy learning various languages and creating projects so thus ScARA was born.
-ScARA is a suite of applications that run on Raspberry Pis to be used as wall panels in a "smart house" and control the "smart" aspects of the house.
-It's a really fancy light switch.
-That being said, ScARA is a project and one that is in its early stages of development.
-I wanted to release all the code and guides so other people could build similar systems but please understand this is not something with a super simple GUI setup.
-You will have to hand code functionality into it to be used with your specific devices.
-But please enjoy, make suggestions, alter the code to fit your home, et cetera.

-*~~*

-ScARA is in early early development and does not work 100% yet

-*~~*
+Preface: ScARA came about as part of my own personal hobby/project of using my love for technology to create cool things to enhance my own home.
+Furniture, wall decor, paint all make up a lovely house.
+But the things that make your home _your_ home don't have to be limited to things you pick up at Ikea.
+So as part of my quest to build a beautiful home, I designed ScARA.
+ScARA is the home base and glue of the 2 bedroom, single story, 1900s Savannah home I live in with my girlfriend and two cats.
+She's my little creation and digital pal.

+---

+Development of ScARA O.G. has stopped.
+This repository serves as an archive.
+ScARA O.G. does work however; although not super well and not with all the intended features.

+---

 ScARA currently includes support for:
-	•	Security Almond router/smart home hub via websocket API ⁃		Get and set Almond scenes
+	* Security Almond router/smart home hub via websocket API
+		1. Get and set Almond scenes
-	⁃		Get Almond modes
+		2. Get Almond modes
-	⁃		Get Almond connected clients
+		3. Get Almond connected clients
-	•	Raspberry Pi
+	* Raspberry Pi

 ScARA works with four components.
 The server, the panels, a website, and "extras".
 Extras can include other small scripts to help around the house.
 I've included my extras just for fun.